 We operate only in the UK and are not involved in any activities that are considered to be at high risk of slavery or human trafficking.

-Affinity Trust is a charity that supports just under a 1,000 people with learning disabilities across England and Scotland, enabling them to live as independently as possible.
+Affinity Trust is a charity that supports just under 1,000 people with learning disabilities and other support needs across England and Scotland, enabling them to live as independently as possible.
 We do this in a range of settings; mainly supported living but also residential services, outreach and access to community activities.
 We employ around 2,000 people.
 Affinity Trust is registered with the Charities Commission and the Care Quality Commission, (CQC) and the Scottish Care Inspectorate, (CSI) regulate our operations.
-The Board of Trustees oversee our governance and delegate responsibilities to the Chief Executive and Senior Management Team.
+The Board of Trustees oversee our governance and delegate responsibilities to the Chief Executive and Executive.

 We are committed to preventing modern slavery and human trafficking from our activities and to ensuring that our supply chains are free from slavery and human trafficking.
 Affinity Trust operates only in the UK and is not involved in any activities that are considered to be high risk of slavery or human trafficking.